 Paying taxes, is still something many investors overlook when making plans for their retirement portfolios.
 Without the right tax planning, your real returns could take a bigger hit than you originally planned.

-Updated and expanded for 2014.
-In 2014, the name of the tax changes game is the Affordable Care Act, or Obamacare.
-This is the first year citizens will be penalized for not having health insurance.
+Updated and expanded for 2015.
+In 2015, the name of the tax changes game is the Affordable Care Act, or Obamacare.
+This is the second year citizens will be penalized for not having health insurance.
 Along with this comes a new tax credit — the Premium Tax Credit — for purchasing qualifying health insurance through the Marketplace.
 How does this effect your investments?
 It’s important to consider tax effecient investing whenever possible.
 Here’s what I mean.